 - Describe the symptoms and risk factors of bipolar disorder

-A person with bipolar disorder (commonly known as manic depression) often experiences mood states that vacillate between depression and mania; that is, the person’s mood is said to alternate from one emotional extreme to the other (in contrast to unipolar, which indicates a persistently sad mood).
+Three major types of bipolar disorder are described by the DSM-5 (APA, 2013): bipolar I, bipolar II, and cyclothymia.
+Bipolar I disorder (BD I), which was previously known as manic depression, is characterized by a single or recurrent manic episode.
+A person with bipolar disorder often experiences mood states that vacillate between depression and mania; that is, the person’s mood is said to alternate from one emotional extreme to the other (in contrast to unipolar, which indicates a persistently sad mood).
+A depressive episode is not necessary but commonly present for the diagnosis of bipolar I disorder.

-To be diagnosed with bipolar disorder, a person must have experienced a manic episode at least once in his life; although major depressive episodes are common in bipolar disorder, they are not required for a diagnosis (APA, 2013).
-According to the DSM-5, a manic episode is characterized as a “distinct period of abnormally and persistently elevated, expansive, or irritable mood and abnormally and persistently increased activity or energy lasting at least one week,” that lasts most of the time each day (APA, 2013, p.
-124).
-During a manic episode, some experience a mood that is almost euphoric and become excessively talkative, sometimes spontaneously starting conversations with strangers; others become excessively irritable and complain or make hostile comments.
-The person may talk loudly and rapidly, exhibiting flight of ideas, abruptly switching from one topic to another.
-These individuals are easily distracted, which can make a conversation very difficult.
-They may exhibit grandiosity, in which they experience inflated but unjustified self-esteem and self-confidence.
+Individuals with BD may exhibit grandiosity, in which they experience inflated but unjustified self-esteem and self-confidence.
 For example, they might quit a job in order to “strike it rich” in the stock market, despite lacking the knowledge, experience, and capital for such an endeavor.
 They may take on several tasks at the same time (e.g., several time-consuming projects at work) and yet show little, if any, need for sleep; some may go for days without sleep.
 Patients may also recklessly engage in pleasurable activities that could have harmful consequences, including spending sprees, reckless driving, making foolish investments, excessive gambling, or engaging in sexual encounters with strangers (APA, 2013).

 During a manic episode, individuals usually feel as though they are not ill and do not need treatment.
 However, the reckless behaviors that often accompany these episodes—which can be antisocial, illegal, or physically threatening to others—may require involuntary hospitalization (APA, 2013).
 Some patients with bipolar disorder will experience a rapid-cycling subtype, which is characterized by at least four manic episodes (or some combination of at least four manic and major depressive episodes) within one year.